 - For the leaders of the Church, that they may show the kindness of the Good Shepherd (pause for silent prayer).
 Lord, hear us.

-- For Pope Francis, as he travels to Myanmar and Bangladesh, that he may preach Good News in each place (pause for silent prayer).
+- For Pope Francis, as he travels to the Climate Change Conference in Dubai (pause for silent prayer).
 Lord, hear us.

-- For leaders of governments and nations, that they may work for justice and truth (pause for silent prayer).
+- For leaders of nations, that they may work to protect our common home (pause for silent prayer).
 Lord, hear us.

-- For those who visit us as strangers, that we may give a warm welcome to refugees and immigrants (pause for silent prayer).
+- For people who feel poor and powerless (pause for silent prayer).
 Lord, hear us.

-- For those suffering from H.I.V. or AIDS, that they may experience the healing love of Christ in Christians (pause for silent prayer).
+- For those suffering from H.I.V. or AIDS (pause for silent prayer).
 Lord, hear us.

 The presider prays for the dead: For those who have passed beyond this world (especially N and N), that they may dwell in the Lord’s house for ever (pause for silent prayer).
 Lord, hear us.